sensu/sensu-ansible/docs/dynamic_data.md

 ```
 Using this `.gitignore` ensures that the directory (and the `.gitignore`) are kept within version control, but anything that may be placed in it is not tracked.
 As you may have figured out from the name "dynamic", that's because the data here will be subject to change with your infrastructure.

-The idea behind having this "empty" directory within your codebase is that, when deploying your Ansible code repo to your Ansible "master", it ensures the directory is there.
+The idea behind having this "empty" directory within your codebase is that, when deploying your Ansible codebase to your Ansible control node, it ensures the directory is there.
 This directory is then used in conjunction with some roles to store node specific data that you may wish to distribute amongst other nodes.

 ## Use of the dynamic data store in this Sensu role
 If you take a look at the `tasks/ssl.yml` playbook, there's a use of the handy [`fetch`](http://docs.ansible.com/fetch_module.html) module.